 Offshore Software Testing: Why & When to Use It

 Businesses around the world regularly face the challenge of wanting to ensure the highest quality of software but also needing to refrain from overspending.
-This struggle has become more apparent in the last year, when the threat of an economic recession causes companies to cut costs wherever possible without sacrificing the quality of their products.
+This struggle has become more apparent in recent years, when the threat of an economic recession causes companies to cut costs wherever possible without sacrificing the quality of their products.
 And for many companies, the solution for these struggles is offshore testing.
 In this article, we’ll discuss the benefits and drawbacks of offshore testing, how to find the right partner, and how to make the most of an offshoring project.

 What is offshore software testing?